RonenNess/GeonBit.UI/README.md

 - Fixed mouse down event so it want trigger multiple event calls when mouse goes in and out of entity's boundaries.
 - Added RenderTarget mode that draws everything on a RenderTarget instead of the default BackBuffer.
 - Added overflow modes to panels.
-- Added max items to lists.
+- Added max items property to lists.
 - Added access to the UserInterface Root panel, which is useful for Find() etc.
 - Improved sliders and scrollbars behavior and steps count.
 - Added optimizations to only recalculate entities destination rect when needed.